 See Asia Differently are committed to sustainable and responsible tourism throughout Asia.
 All our trips are designed with the local people and the culture of the country in mind.
 We try and help to make a difference wherever we can, by supporting various charitable organisations and making the conscious effort to be as green as we can; such as running our vehicles on Bio Diesel whenever we can and we are also constantly on the lookout for new eco-tourism ideas.

-We strongly believe in doing the right thing and making the right ethical company decisions wherever possible, from employing the right people, educating our customers on Asia, choosing the correct suppliers and working towards improving the environment around us.
+We strongly believe in doing the right thing and making the right ethical company decisions wherever possible, from employing the right people, educating our customers on Asia, choosing the correct suppliers and working towards improving the environment around us, to help promote and support responsible tourism.

 Responsible Tourism is easier than you think

 We aim to be the Asian leader in customer delivery.
 From the first point of contact, through building trust and crafting personal itineraries all the way through to looking after you on the ground.
 A representative will meet you when you arrive and sit down with you to go over your itinerary again.
 Pointing out things of interest, giving restaurant and activity recommendations and making any final changes where necessary.

 We only recruit people who have the same core values as we do.
 We provide a safe working environment, a very good competitive Asian salary as well as favourable working hours.
 We provide internal training as well as sending our staff on external conferences and training programmes.
 We believe that if you look after your staff then they will be much better at looking after our guests.

 We select who we work with very carefully and encourage them to adopt similar sustainable practices as we do.
 We always look to support good quality and reliable independent establishments.
 As it is extremely important to offer you quality, professional and consistent holidays of the highest standard possible.
 The quality of products in Asia varies immensely, so don’t always be drawn by the cheapest offer you receive.